pampatzoglou/articles/StatefulWorkloads.md

     - "topology.kubernetes.io/zone"
 ```
 # Prepare for the Ugly: Ensuring Database Stability in Kubernetes
-Running databases in Kubernetes comes with inherent risks—node failures, resource contention, and unpredictable pod evictions.
+Running databases in any infrastructure involves the risk of failure.
+Kubernetes acknowledges these risks as part of life and offers ways to define how to react when these happen.
 To mitigate these risks, you need to configure Kubernetes resources, Quality of Service (QoS), and pod priority settings correctly to ensure stability and recoverability.
 Don't just hope for the best, define what happens when the ugly is at your doorstep.

 ## 1. Resource Requests and Limits for Databases
 Databases are resource-intensive and sensitive to performance degradation, so setting appropriate CPU and memory requests/limits is crucial: